markgw/uh-nlp2021/docs/week8/index.md

 is finding temporal expressions in a natural language text.
 "Monday", "last summer", "next year", "May 29, 2019", "today" are all examples of temporal expressions.

-## Exercise 1: Temporal IE with regural expressions
+## Exercise: Temporal IE with regural expressions

 This is an example code that uses a regular expression to find temporal expressions in the given sentences.